The Importance of Stretching and Maintaining Flexibility For Seniors.

 Keep the muscle tissue healthy by making healthy food and drink choices that are supposed to nourish bodily tissues.

-Stretching is a vital, but severely under-utilized practice amongst seniors.
+Maintaining flexibility through stretching is a vital, but severely under-utilized practice amongst seniors.
 Start the healthy habits now.
 If you are already exercising, pair your regimens with 15-20 minutes worth of stretching.

 If you need ideas for where to start, talk to your doctor or an exercise therapist.
 Hop online and make a list of stretching exercise videos.